encoredev/examples/uptime/README.md

 ## Local Development Dashboard

-Once your app is running locally, you can access your local dev dashboard with complete API documentation and distributed tracing.
+While `encore run` is running, open <http://localhost:9400/> to access Encore's [local developer dashboard](https://encore.dev/docs/observability/dev-dash).

-Open the dashboard at: <https://localhost:9400>
+Here you can see API docs, make requests in the API explorer, and view traces of the responses.

 ## View the frontend

 While `encore run` is running, head over to <http://localhost:4000/frontend/> to view the frontend for your uptime monitor.

 ## Using the API